 The value generated increased in 2019.
-Both personnel costs and taxes paid increased.
+Both personnel costs and taxes paid

+2 SEK 1 million per accident and SEK 25.4 million per fatality (based on figures from the Swedish National Traffic Authority). increased.
 Though there were no fatalities in 2019, unfortunately LTI3 still increased.
 See page 57 for more information on how we intend to reverse this trend.

-Social value: SEK 28.3 billion

-Change from 20184: SEK +2.5 billion

-Taxes + wages - (Number of accidents

-(LTI) x cost per accident) - (Number of fatalities x cost of fatality)
+Social value: SEK 28.3 billion Change from 20184: SEK +2.5 billion Taxes + wages - (Number of accidents (LTI) x cost per accident) - (Number of fatalities x cost of fatality)